dbjranger/cookie-stand/README.md

 Any Links you used as reference

 Reflections and Comments:
-I learned that the code and project structure that I was setting up was pure crap.
-I now understand the importance of a render method location with the objects to clean up the code.
-This makes the code SOOOO much more readable.
-I also learned how properly set up folders for files and how to use ../ in order to link those pages.
-Thank you again for not lettig me slide on this project, because having to go through and fix/update everything has taught me a lot and makes me feel much more confortable with being able to read and understand my code.
-There was just way too much on the page before.
+I learned how to access the elements using css selectors rather than relying purely on classes and ids.
+I feel much more confident with experimenting and looking up different CSS selectors.
+I would like to get more practice at this to reduce redundancy in my CSS and write more elegant code.